billyyoung/blog/content/about.md

 My motivations, in the simplest terms: bring joy to others, and bring joy to myself.

 Thanks for visiting my fledgeling corner of the Internet.

+Here you'll find posts about: thinking, learning, music, education, personality, and tech.

 ## ABOUT
 I'm a Software Engineer at Wish in San Francisco, CA